ankita-mhatre/Elastic-Computing/README.md

 Snapshot of the Swing application.
 User enters rate of request generation and processing per millisecond alongside the number of services to handle these requests.

 <img width="1079" alt="Screen Shot 2019-07-26 at 12 30 45 AM" src="https://user-images.githubusercontent.com/32042786/61927451-cdfb1f80-af42-11e9-8b4f-6cf599b8f213.png">

+Service Details Table provides insight into load on each service in real time Request Details Table lists all requests and which service handled them